fenixburnaby/UT-ReactJS/lessonPlan.md

   * In the submit handler log out the result of the getMovieByName
   * Assign the results to the state
   * Display the state results on the page.
 This can be replaced with a results component later

+## 08-MaterialUI

+  * We will be incorporating a frontend library for React.
+This means it is not only a lot of css but it's also components!
+  * Lets remove that bootstrap link in out index.html!